 Our theory of change, in a abridged format, is:

-- our stakeholders are families with children aged 5 to 10
+- our stakeholders are families or schools with children aged 5 to 10

 - the problem is the low emotional awareness in 17% of children (learn more)

 - one cause is the lack of emotional education in schools and in families

-- our activity is a series of videos and podcasts to watch and listen as a family (learn more about the solution)
+- our activity is a series of videos and podcasts to watch and listen as a family or in the classroom (learn more about the solution)

 - our output is the number of registered families or schools

-- our outcome is the emotional intelligence of children (measured by the Levels of Emotional Awareness Scale)
+- our outcome is the improvement in emotional intelligence of children (measured by the Levels of Emotional Awareness Scale)

-- our impact in children is better education, health, work prospects, and happiness in life, in line with Sustainable Development Goals 4, 3, 12, and 8 (learn more)
+- our impact in children is better education (measured by school results), health, work prospects, and happiness in life, in line with Sustainable Development Goals 4, 3, 12, and 8 (learn more)

-- our short-term metric is an internet survey of registered families with the main question being "Would you be very disappointed if you could no longer use our children's series?" (the standard measure of product-market fit).
+- our short-term metric is an internet survey of registered families or schools with the main question being "Would you be very disappointed if you could no longer use our children's series?" (the standard measure of product-market fit).